Frequently Asked Questions

 Q. How is its mission being carried out?

-A. The Foundation is dedicated to providing the leadership and resources that will result in increased research, improved health, worldwide detection and a cure for Alpha-1.
+A. The Alpha-1 Foundation is committed to finding a cure for Alpha-1 Antitrypsin Deficiency and to improving the lives of people affected by Alpha-1 worldwide.
 The Board of Directors has taken the leadership role in developing the infrastructure to promote research for the development of new therapies, to promote a standard of care for a higher quality of life for all Alphas, and, as the ultimate objective, to work toward finding a cure.
 Respected members of the medical and scientific communities have joined with Alphas in setting the direction for research on Alpha-1.
 Together, they are spearheading research initiatives and efforts, and are making a strong commitment to educating the public about this genetic disorder.

 Q. Who are the members of the Board of Directors?

-A. The Alpha-1 Foundation Board of Directors is a 15-member voluntary board, comprised of respected members of the Alpha, medical, professional and scientific communities from across the United States.
+A. The Alpha-1 Foundation Board of Directors is a 17-member voluntary board, comprised of respected members of the Alpha, medical, professional and scientific communities.
 The Board operates according to the Florida Statutes for Not-for-profit Corporations and under the guidelines of the Internal Revenue Service as a 501( c )(3) organization.
 As the governing body of the organization, it guides the strategic program direction and all activities of the organization.
 A majority of the Board membership is either diagnosed with Alpha-1, is a carrier, or has a diagnosed family member.

 Q. Is the Alpha-1 Foundation a membership organization?